 We are a truly multi-disciplinary group and welcome everybody who is involved and/or interested in rehabilitation and chronic care of clients with chronic lung disease (e.g., respiratory physicians, geriatricians, physiotherapists, occupational therapists, psychologists, nurses, social workers, dieticians, respiratory function technologists, movement scientist, epidemiologists, enhanced art therapists and behavioural scientists).

 Group 01.02 members receive a monthly literature update of clinically relevant English-language articles.
 Moreover, we encourage everybody (also non-members) to submit congress abstracts on the above mentioned topics to Group 01.02 to stimulate discussion between experts and novices within these fields of expertise.

-Secretary: Miguel Román Rodriguez
+Chair: Miguel Román Rodriguez

 This Group is specifically aimed at general practitioners, nurses and other allied health professionals in primary care, chest physicians with an interest in what happens outside of the hospital, and primary care researchers.
 Our activities and influence within the ERS have grown considerably since we joined Assembly 1 in 2000.

 In Florence (2000), we organised our first symposium on "Underdiagnosis and undertreatment of asthma and COPD in primary care".
 In Glasgow (2004), we organised, in co-ordination with our colleagues from Assembly 9, a stand-alone day programme for over 600 primary health professionals.
 In Stockholm (2007), both a multidisciplinary primary care day (together with Assembly 9) and a well-attended major symposium on consultations were organised.